Privacy and data protection FAQs

 • Are included in UCL’s Data Protection Registration by the Information Commissioner’s Office (ICO) (registration number: Z6364106).

-• Meet the standards of the NHS Digital Data Security and Protection Toolkit (DSPT) when we process data in UCL’s secure Data Safe Haven (DSH).
+• Meet the standards of the NHS England Data Security and Protection Toolkit (DSPT) when we process data in UCL’s secure Data Safe Haven (DSH).
 The DSH is covered by UCL’s active ISO27001

 Governance and accountability